-Deontological and Utilitarian Orientation

-There was mixed support of H2a.
-Deontological orientation was a significant predictor of support for UHC (ß = 3.504, p < .05), where greater deontological orientation was associated with greater support for UHC but not for capital punishment (ß = 1.28, p = 0.423) or climate change (ß = 1.03, p = 0.398).
-Furthermore, there was no support for H2b; utilitarian orientation was not a significant predictor of UHC (ß = -0.470, p = 0.724), capital punishment (ß = -1.00, p = 0.544), or climate change (ß = 1.256, p = 0.316).

 Discussion

-The results for Study 1 provide mixed., perception of social consensus (whether in support or opposition of a position) results in subjects aligning themselves with that consensus for the topic of UHC, but not for the topics of capital punishment or climate change.
+The results for Study 1 are mixed.
+The manipulation of social consensus (whether in support or opposition of a position) resulted in a small but statistically significant increase in alignment with that consensus for the topic of UHC, but not for the topics of capital punishment or climate change.
 While there were not consistent significant differences across all topics as per hypothesized by H1b and H1c, the significant interaction (as well as main effects) in our ANOVA models indicate that further research on the effects of social consensus is likely to be promising.

-Second, that greater deontological, but not utilitarian, predisposition, can be associated with changes in support for a topic.
-To the extent that deontological orientation affected support for a topic, it was associated with support for Universal Health Care.
 Methodologically speaking, one major area of concern that was not addressed in this study was alternative methods for manipulation of support for a given topic.
 While manipulation of social consensus was somewhat effective, there are real concerns about the ethics of presenting a ‘false consensus’ in the process of informing and shaping public opinion.
 One promising avenue that lacks those ethical issues is the manipulation of moral conviction.
 The primary reason for manipulating moral conviction as a way to affect change in polarized beliefs is because, in practice, many polarizing topics are felt with ‘moral conviction’ (i.e., abortion, conflict in the middle east, etc.).
 Thus, while using moral conviction is not necessarily a-priori more meaningful than manipulating social consensus, there are plausibly topics where social consensus does not exist (and thus, the effects of social consensus cannot be leveraged), where moral conviction does.

-Finally, all of our three manipulated topics for Study 1 were chosen due to prior literature indicating the topic as highly polarized (climate change, capital punishment) or because there is plausible reason to believe ethical concerns would affect the issue (Universal Health Care).
+Finally, all three manipulated topics for Study 1 were chosen due to prior literature indicating the topic as highly polarized (climate change, capital punishment) or because there is plausible reason to believe ethical concerns would affect the issue (Universal Health Care).
 However, I have not looked at how manipulations that can lead to perspective change could be different in the context of a ‘non-polarized’ topic.
 Therefore, I planned to incorporate an intentionally ‘non-polarized’ topic for our next study.
 With these issues in mind (manipulating moral conviction, choosing a non-polarized topic), Study 2 was initiated.

 Study 2